Asking Yourself ‘Why my Bank Account is Under Investigation?’ One of These Could be the Reason.

 It can be scary when your bank account is under investigation.
-You’re wondering if you could be out hundred—or even thousands—of dollars.
+You’re wondering if you could be out hundreds — or even thousands — of dollars.
 You’ve heard horror stories about cardholders who’ve literally seen their lives ruined by financial crime.

-If your bank account is under investigation, it’s likely because of five possible scenarios.
-If you’re a cardholder, it could be that they believe someone charged an unauthorized transaction to your account.
-If you’re a merchant, it might be because of chargebacks.
-In either case, the investigation might be tied to debts or suspected illicit activity.
+If your bank account is under investigation, it’s likely because of one of a few possible scenarios.
+For instance, it could be that they believe someone charged an unauthorized transaction to your account.
+Or, the investigation might be tied to debts or suspected illicit activity.
+If you’re a merchant, it might even be because of excessive chargebacks.

 Do Banks Have the Right to Investigate My Account?